Pln 501 (Gog 521) Planning History and Philosophy (3)

 Pln 503 (Gog 555) Computer Applications in Planning (3)

-Introduction to the use of personal computers in planning practice.
-Develops skills in spreadsheet, database and communications applications, along with elementary programming tools.
-Applications focus on models of urban, economic and transportation systems.
+This course is an introduction to the use of personal computers in planning practice.
+It is intended to help students develop skills in spreadsheet, database and communications applications, along with elementary geographic information systems (GIS) and graphics packages.

 Pln 504 (Gog 502) Statistical Methods (3)